tom2bailey/HelloTutorial/README.md

 This is a little bit about me.
 I want to use Git and Git hub for some Rstudio work to share with my brother.

 And maybe others will benfit as well.

+And some more changes, so I can follow directions and enter a commit comment.